 What is a PIP Suit?

 A pip suit is abbreviated for PIP lawsuit.
 If the insurance carrier, Allstate, Geico, State Farm, Progressive etc. chooses to not pay your bill, then we will file a lawsuit against the carrier.
-The statute of limitations for a PIP lawsuit in Florida is generally five years from the date of serviceyears from the date the claim is overdue.
+The statute of limitations for a PIP lawsuit in Florida is generally five years from the date of service.
 This is because a PIP lawsuit is filed for breach of contract.
 The insurance carriers owe you money for interest on any overdue bills.
 Pursuant to 627.736 (4b), an insurance carrier has 30 days to pay the bill from the day of receipt.
 After that day, the bill is overdue and you are owed interest.
 The interest rate is set by Florida's Chief Financial Officer.
 As of the date of this article, September 12, 2021, the interest rate on overdue bills is 4.25% per annum.

 We will not waive interest at the request of pip defense attorneys.
 We try to obtain all of the money that is owed to you and that includes interest.